 11. Procedure for Submission of bid

-Attested copies of all the documents as per EOI in sealed envelope should be dropped before bid opening date in box, kept in the office of (Name of the Branch and address).
+Attested copies of all the documents as per EOI in sealed envelope should be dropped before bid opening date in box, kept in the office of NAFED Azadpur, D-392,New Sabzi Mandi Azadpur ,Delhi -110033.

 NON REFUNDABLE PROCESSING- FEE